 A program that runs on a server machine to collect, process, or communicate performance information.
+The agent triggering an action and informing of a problem that has occurred or is likely to occur within the area sampled by the specific metric.

-The Precise installation consists of multiple agents.
+Precise installation consists of multiple agents.